Table of Contents

 MaxVersion

-The maximum version (size) supported in the QR Code Model 2 standard – namely 40.
+The maximum version (size) supported in the QR code standard – namely 40.

 public const int MaxVersion = 40